There’s a reason you’re reading this.

 Possible risks are everywhere.
 It may be in the form of a cute girl in elementary school that made fun of your eyebrows or your childhood friends calling you a girl.
 Maybe your parents never supported you when you tried to express yourself, and over time you began to believe that your needs didn’t matter.

-Unfortunately, all of us have had bad experiences that are a bunch of BS.
-Belief systems that create self-fulfilling prophecies that make us feel like shit.
+Unfortunately, all of us have had bad experiences that influence this.
+Belief systems that create self-fulfilling prophecies that make us feel bad.
 Suppressing our feelings may numb the pain, but it also removes the potential for love.
 In other words, your psychological protective mechanisms, even if they’re unconscious, limit the amount of pain you can experience.
 They also limit you from experiencing love.

 Suppression leads to repression, while vulnerability leads to empathy.